 Dowry (jahez or dahej) – referring to the gifting of land, wealth, or gifts from the bride and her family to the groom – has an ugly and long history.
 It was a custom practiced in the time of the Code of Hammurabi, and in the Roman and Greek empires.
 In English common law, the doctrine of coverture viewed a woman’s legal existence to be merged with that of her husband, so all wealth and property would be held by him; during the Victorian era, upper-class families viewed dowries as a replacement for inheritance.
 While the practice of dowry was historically and today less common than payments from grooms to brides, dowry in India remains a social epidemic.

 I focus on Muslims in India for two reasons: first, Muslims comprise roughly 16% of the Indian population, the largest religious group second to Hindus.
 Second, while dowry violence is not unique to the subcontinent, India is the second most populous region in the world (in terms of raw numbers); thus, most dowry-violence cases occur in the region.
 (Pakistan has the highest rate of dowry-related violence per 100,000 women, followed by Bangladesh and India).
 Dowry death accounts for over 50% of female homicides in India.
 Additionally, when discussing solutions, it is imperative to understand differing statistics between different religious groups.
 No woman nor family should face this kind of financial exploitation at the threat of violence or social ostracization.
 However, the unique interplay of social norms with normative religious understandings requires that a solution for Muslims be uniquely Islam-oriented.
-Despite dowry’s condemnation as an anti-Islamic practice, the nature of intermingling cultures and religions often engenders intermixing.
+Despite clear condemnation of dowry (meaning a bride to groom wealth transfer condition of marriage), as an anti-Islamic practice, the nature of intermingling cultures and religions often engenders intermixing.

 Alternatively, the Islamic practice is that of mahr, a Qur’anic command and is required as part of the nikah (discussed further below).
 It refers to some amount of wealth which the groom is obligated to pay the bride, and which belongs to her alone.
 It is sometimes conflated with dowry, but the accurate term for a groom-to-bride transfer in English is dower.
 The connection to English common law requires that mahr be distinguished as its own unique practice.